Pallavi Subhash: Television

 After completing her B.Com., Pallavi Shirke wanted to pursue law and become an advocate like her grandfather but she got an offer from the director Kedar Shinde to play a role in the Marathi play Tu Tu Mee Mee and from here her career in the television industry started.
 She worked in various Marathi plays, films, ads and TV shows.
 She appeared in the Marathi serials Char Divas Sasuche on ETV Marathi and Adhuri Ek Kahani on Zee Marathi.
 In 2003 she acted alongside Shreyas Talpade in Marathi TV show Ek Hota Raja.
 Subhash debuted with the Hindi serial Tumhari Disha.
 She was noticed by Ekta Kapoor in that serial and in 2006 got selected for the next Hindi serial, Karam Apnaa Apnaa produced by Balaji Telefilms.
 In this she played the central role of Gauri, a middle class Bengali girl, for her performance she was nominated for the Indian Telly Award for Fresh New Face in 2007.

 From 2007 to 2008 she played a negative role of Meera in Balaji Telefilms's Kasamh Se.
 For her role in this show she was nominated for the Indian Telly Award for Best Actress in a Negative Role in 2008.

 From 2008 to 2009 Pallavi Subhash played a role of Sneha Ahuja in television series Aathvaan Vachan aired on Sony Entertainment Television.
-In 2008 she also participated in dance reality show Tyohaar Dhamaka on entertainment channel 9x with Shubangi Atre and Jay Bhanushali in her team.
+In 2008 she also participated in dance reality show Tyohaar Dhamaka on entertainment channel 9x with Shubhangi Atre and Jay Bhanushali in her team.

 She worked in the serial Basera aired on Imagine TV in which she was seen as Ketaki Sanghvi. in 2009.

 She later acted in Godh Bharaai in which she has a chance to play her age, but it did badly and was pulled off air.

 In 2011 she played a role of a character of her age opposite Sandeep Kulkarni in Zee Marathi's daily soap Guntata Hriday He by Satish Rajwade.

 In 2013 she played the role of Rukmini in the mythological series Mahabharat by Siddharth Kumar Tewary.
 She was earlier supposed to play the role of Princess Amba in the series, but had to opt out of it because her prior commitments clashed with the shoot of the show.

 From 2015 to 2016 she played the role of Subhadrangi in the historical series Chakravartin Ashoka Samrat.
 Her role was of Ashoka's mother and Bindusara's second wife.

 In 2018 she play a role of Aruna in Indian Hindi horror anthology television series Kaun Hai? in the story title 'Mother'.